 Heidi Russell is the Chief Operations Manager of Coastal Academies Trust.
 Her role is to work with the Executive Headteacher and Headteachers and provide a comprehensive framework to ensure the central services within the Trust contribute to achieving strategic business outcomes.
 She advises, develops and implements policies, procedures and practices having regard to current legislation and best practice so as to ensure delivery of a comprehensive service.
 She is fully CIPD qualified and acts as a source of HR expertise providing advice, guidance and information on a wide range of issues affecting individual schools and the Trust.

 Simon Pullen is Headteacher at the Royal Harbour Academy having previously been Headteacher at Dane Court Grammar School.
 He has worked in a wide variety of schools across Kent and on a number of leadership teams that have been involved in improving underperforming schools.
 In his career he has also taught for a number of years on the Post Graduate Certificate of Education at Canterbury Christ Church University and been seconded to Kent County Council’s Secondary Education Transformation Team which was tasked with helping schools develop and improve.
 He is committed to education in Thanet having taught in Thanet for 14 years and he currently serves on the Executive Board of the Local Inclusion Forum Team.

 Judy Brace is the Chief Finance Officer for Coastal Academies Trust.
 She co-ordinates financial reporting and financial planning across the trust.
 This helps to ensure that there is financial stability in the schools, so that they can continue to educate and care for young people in Thanet and provide a high standard of education.
-He also supports the schools to ensure that taxpayers’ money is spent transparently, honestly and with value for money.
-Tim trained as an accountant with the NHS in Birmingham, and worked for 14 years in the NHS in Birmingham and Kent.
+She also supports the schools to ensure that taxpayers’ money is spent transparently, honestly and with value for money.